DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

 The MSG identified that ONRR collects a majority of DOI’s extractive industries-related revenue.
 The MSG decided to use ONRR’s reported revenue as a proxy for DOI revenue to establish materiality thresholds for reporting.
 The MSG agreed on these thresholds because they would allow at least 80% of ONRR’s revenue to be in-scope for the reconciliation:

-- The MSG decided on a materiality threshold for the 2015 USEITI Report of $50 million total annual revenue reported to ONRR by a parent company, including its subsidiaries, which was presented and approved as part of the [USEITI candidacy application (PDF)](http://www.cbuilding.org/sites/default/files/USEITI_Candidacy_Application_Approved_0.pdf).
+- The MSG decided on a materiality threshold for the 2015 USEITI Report of $50 million total annual revenue reported to ONRR by a parent company, including its subsidiaries, which was presented and approved.
 A more detailed analysis of ONRR revenue data revealed that this $50 million threshold resulted in 84% of ONRR revenue being in-scope for the reconciliation.
 - For the 2016 USEITI report, the MSG decided on a materiality threshold of ~$37.5 million total annual revenues reported to ONRR by a parent company, including its subsidiaries.

 DOI’s unilateral disclosure covers 100% of revenue from all companies operating within the U.S.